What Does Sun Damaged Skin Look Like?

 Whenever you exit the bath or shower, check your body from head to toe to become familiar with your skin and recognize whether any new spots appear.
 Keep a close eye on existing spots too, noting whether their appearance alters in any way.
 A reminder that a change in size, shape, color or border is a red (or pink or brown) flag that should be checked out by your doctor.

 Are you dealing with signs of sun damage?
-View our range of sun care products to shield yourself from harmful UV rays or visit your nearest Eminence Spa for help identifying and reversing skin damage.
+View our range of sun care products to shield yourself from harmful UV rays or visit your nearest Eminence Organics Spa Partner for help identifying and reversing skin damage.